Send and Receive Money with Zelle®

 17: Are there limits to how much money I can send using Zelle?

-Yes – the limits for sending or receiving from a checking or savings account are below.
+Yes – the limits for sending from a checking or savings account are below.

 • $500 per transaction